mandi1120/streaming-02-multiple-processes/README.md

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+    This error code occurs when you try to do two incompatible things with a database at the same time from the same database connection.
+    For example, if you are in the middle of a SELECT statement and you try to DROP one of the tables being read by the SELECT, you will get an SQLITE_LOCKED error. (https://www2.sqlite.org/cvstrac/wiki?p=DatabaseIsLocked)
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock